santiallende/PsychLab/README.md

 # PsychLab
-This package contains useful functions for psychology labs that implement linear mixed models.
-To install and use this package:
+This package serves 2 purposes.
+The first is to provide functions that automate the collection, scoring and structuring of commonly used psychological scales.
+The second is to provide useful functions for psychology labs that implement 2-level linear mixed models.

 ```
 install.packages("devtools") # if not already installed